jannis-baratheon/java-webservice-playground/README.txt

 Using either UNIX or Windows:

-  mvn install   (builds the demo) mvn -Pserver  (from one command line window) mvn -Pclient  (from a second command line window)
+  ./mvnw install   (builds the demo)
+  ./mvnw -Pserver  (from one command line window) ./mvnw -Pclient  (from a second command line window)

 To remove the code generated from the WSDL file and the .class